Puntalytics/Puntalytics.github.io/fantasy.md

 Our scoring system rewards punting distance and pinning deep, while penalizing touchbacks, blocks and returns.
 Specifically, we recommend:

-  - 1 point per punt with Net between 40 and 50 yards
+  - 1 point per punt with Net of 40-49 yards
-  - 3 points per punt with Net between 50 and 60 yards
+  - 3 points per punt with Net of 50-59 yards
-  - 6 points per punt with Net above 60 yards
+  - 6 points per punt with Net of 60+ yards

   - 1 point per punt downed between the 20 and 10
   - 3 points per punt downed between the 10 and 5
   - 6 points per punt downed inside the 5.

-  - \-1 point per touchback,
+  - \-1 point per touchback
-  - \-1 per blocked punt, and
+  - \-1 per blocked punt
   - \-1 per returned punt

 And voilà\!